connorwhite-online/r3f-immersive/README.md

-# r3f-immersive
+# R3F Immersive

-A framework for creating XR experiences with react-three-fiber.
+A light framework for creating XR experiences with react-three-fiber and WebXR.